-Out of Eden Learn currently offers three different learning experiences, or curricula:
+Out of Eden Learn currently offers four different Learning Journeys (i.e. curricula):

 Core Learning Journey 1: The Present and the Local, offered to all school-age youth (12-14 weeks, offered in September, October, January and March)

 Core Learning Journey 2: The Past and the Global, offered to all school-age youth (12-14 weeks, offered in January)

 Stories of Human Migration, a specialized curriculum offered only to students ages 13+ (8-10 weeks, offered in September and January)